HEALTH WATCH WEST BERKSHIRE LAUNCHES ITS FIRST

 “HWWB’s role is to provide a voice to everyone, including those who are often not heard.
 Within this report we’ve made a range of recommendations, which we hope will improve the lives of those who rough sleep.
 I believe that if we are serious about transforming and often saving the lives of those on the streets, we all need to work together better.”

-Below you’ll find press coverage and other interesting news that has came about as a result of this activity.
+Below you’ll find press coverage and other interesting news that are either linked to this activity, or has directly came about as a result of this activity.
 By clicking an image, you can enlarge it to see more details.